 PLACEMENT TESTS: You should take the music theory placement test and the secondary piano placement test before you meet with an academic advisor.
 These music placement tests are scheduled during each of the Towering Traditions sessions.

 Watch the video below for an overview of Theory Fundamentals.

-REGISTRATION: Once you have met with a music advisor during Foundations, you will be able to register on-line for your fall classes.
+REGISTRATION: Once you have met with a music advisor during June Orientation, you will be able to register on-line for your fall classes.
 You will receive more details about this after you arrive on campus.

 SCHOOL OF MUSIC OFFICE: When you have questions about something to do with the School of Music, someone in the SOM Office in the Wilson Music Building should be able to assist you.
 Please e-mail or drop by the SOM Office in the Wilson Music Building and speak to April at the front desk.
 For more general questions, visit Belmont Central or call 615-460-5402.